If My Parent Just Died, What Happens to Their Medical Bills?

 • Mississippi

-• Nevada (only if there is a written agreement to pay for the parent’s care)
+• Nevada (only with a written agreement to pay for the parent’s care)

 • New Jersey